-“Our Misfortunes in Canada, are enough to melt a Heart of Stone.
-The Small Pox is ten times more terrible than Britons, Canadians and Indians together”.
+“Our Misfortunes in Canada are enough to melt a Heart of Stone.
+The Small Pox is ten times more terrible than Britons, Canadians, and Indians together”.

 We Americans can thank, in part, smallpox for helping us win our independence.